openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 The `authorities` are the addresses that are able to issue blocks. `stepDuration` is the minimum block time in seconds.

-If you're expecting to issue blocks, make sure you have `--author` set to one of the `authorities` and that said key is `--unlock`ed (with `--password` file provided).
+If you're expecting to issue blocks, make sure you have `--engine-signer` set to one of the `authorities` and password file is provided to `--password`.
 You should ensure anyone else you want issuing on the network is similarly configured.
 The configuration can also be done via the [config file](https://ethcore.github.io/parity-config-generator/) with the following fields:

 ```